bcgov/MyGovBC-notification-server/docs/_docs/benchmarks.md

 ## Advices

 * Avoid using default direct mode in production.
 Instead use SMTP server.
-Direct mode doesn't support connnection pooling, resulting in port depletion quickly.
+Direct mode doesn't support connection pooling, resulting in port depletion quickly.
 * Enable pooled connection for SMTP.
 * Set smtp config *maxConnections* to a number big enough as long as SMTP server can handle.
 Test found for Windows SMTP server 50 is a suitable number, beyond which performance gain is insignificant.
 * Avoid setting CPU resource limit too low for *NotifyBC* app pods.